Sourdough - How I Do

 450 degrees 15-20 minutes uncovered

-My most typical timing is I start the autolyse in the morning.
-I’ll do my 4 folds over the next few hours, have it done by noon.
-I’ll then put the mass into a container to set on the counter until 8 or 9pm.
+My most typical timing is when I start the autolysis in the morning.
+I’ll do my 4 folds over the next few hours, and have it done by noon.
+I’ll then put the mass into a container in the refrigerator until 8 or 9pm.
 I’ll form the loaves and put them in the bannetons to refrigerate overnight.
 The next morning I’ll preheat my oven to 500 or 475 in the convection, with the Dutch ovens inside and bake off the bread.
 It’s a solid 24 hours, but I could extend the times on the counter or in the fridge if I need to.

 Equipment: